Flicker-free

 Flicker-free is a term given to video displays, primarily cathode-ray tubes, operating at a high refresh rate to reduce or eliminate the perception of screen flicker.
-For standard-definition television, this involves operating at a 100 hertz or 120 hertz rate to eliminate flicker, compared to common televisions that operate at 50 Hz (PAL/SÉCAM systems) or 60 Hz (NTSC), most simply done by displaying each field of interlaced video twice, rather than once.
+For standard-definition television, this involves operating at a 100 hertz (Hz) or 120 hertz rate to eliminate flicker, compared to common televisions that operate at 50 Hz (PAL/SÉCAM systems) or 60 Hz (NTSC), most simply done by displaying each field of interlaced video twice, rather than once.
 For computer displays, this is usually a refresh rate of 70–90 Hz, sometimes 100 Hz or higher.
 This should not be confused with motion interpolation, though the two may be combined.

 Televisions operating at these frequencies are often labelled as being 100 or 120 Hz without using the words flicker-free in the description.

 Prevalence

 The term is primarily used for impulsed displays such as CRTs and plasma, where input signal frequency and output flicker are identical.
 Especially televisions in 50 Hz countries (PAL or SÉCAM) and computer monitors from the 1990s and early 2000s – the 50 Hz rate of PAL/SÉCAM video (compared with 60 Hz NTSC video) and the relatively large computer monitors close to the viewer's peripheral vision across field of view make flicker most noticeable on these devices.

 In digital sample and hold displays such as LCDs and OLEDs, unlike impulsed displays, any flicker is unrelated to both display refresh and source framerate.
 Contrary to popular belief, such displays are not necessarily flicker free, since many inferior designs introduce flicker through flaws such as fluorescent backlights, digital PWM dimming, or temporal dithering.

 Even on absolutely flicker-free displays, it can be purposely reintroduced to fight otherwise unavoidable perceived blur in high motion content, and better conceal onscreen smearing from slow pixel response, through black frame insertion and/or backlight strobing.
 In such a case, faster, briefer, sharper flicker provides the same benefits as faster refresh on impulsed displays, though typically constrained by lower peak brightness and slower response of even the fastest HDR panels.